-- Must pass finger print screening.
+- Alll coaching volunteers must pass finger print screening.
+Current volunteers must meet the fingerprinting requirement.
 Costs will be reimbursed by the district.

 - Meet with the building athletic director before working with teams and athletes.

-- Meet WIAA coaches education requirements including first aid/CPR certified.
+- Meet WIAA coaches education requirements including first aid/CPR certification.

 - Head coaches will be selective about who volunteers.